Manage database availability groups in Exchange Server

 Specifying a witness server and witness directory during DAG creation

-When creating a DAG, you must provide a name for the DAG.
+When you create a DAG, you must provide a name for the DAG.
 You can optionally also specify a witness server and witness directory.

-When creating a DAG, the following combinations of options and behaviors are available:
+When you create a DAG, the following combinations of options and behaviors are available:

 You can specify only a name for the DAG, and leave the Witness server and Witness directory fields blank.
 In this scenario, the wizard searches the local Active Directory site for a Client Access server that doesn't have the Mailbox server installed, and it automatically creates the default directory (%SystemDrive%:\DAGFileShareWitnesses\<DAGFQDN>) and default share (<DAGFQDN>) on that server and uses that Client Access server as the witness server.
 For example, consider the witness server CAS3 on which the operating system has been installed onto drive C. A DAG named DAG1 in the contoso.com domain would use a default witness directory of C:\DAGFileShareWitnesses\DAG1.contoso.com, which would be shared as \CAS3\DAG1.contoso.com.

 You can specify a name for the DAG, the witness server that you want to use, and the directory you want created and shared on the witness server.